learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.4.
-When you should not use arrow functions in ES6?
+## Q. When you should not use arrow functions in ES6?

 An arrow function is a shorter syntax for a function expression and does not have its own **this, arguments, super, or new.target**.
 These function are best suited for non-method functions, and they cannot be used as constructors.